RedBeardLab/zeeSQL-doc/docs/secondary-indexes.md

 The commands to modify the secondary index tables, are fire and forget.

-The works seemslessy on a standard table without constraints.
+The works seamlessly on a standard table without constraints.
-However if you start to add constraints and trigger to the secondary index table, it will be your responsability to keep the database in a consistent state.
+However, if you start to add constraints and triggers to the secondary index table, it will be your responsibility to keep the database in a consistent state.

-Unfortunately zeeSQL cannot provide any feedback, if an update or insertion failed.
+Unfortunately, zeeSQL cannot provide any feedback, if an update or insertion failed.

-The uses cases when this could be a problem, are extremelly advanceds.
+The use cases when this could be a problem, are extremely advanced.

 ## An Example

 In our Redis we can store users for a simple online game.
-Of those users we store a simple ID, the name and the score.
+Of those users we store a simple ID, the name, and the score.

-We want to search for all the user who score is greater than 5.
+We want to search for all the user who scores is greater than 5.

 We start by creating a zeeSQL database.